rokki74/rokki74/README.md

-Hi there!, I am Japheth a programmer
+Hi there!, I am Japheth

 I have been constantly learning and building scalable while succeeding and failing everyday chasing after the same goal learning the principles and logic behind reliable and efficient systems in existence and those i build. and digital solutions.